prices/SquadronBuilder/html/README.md

 squadron cards will be output is SVG format, which Firefox and Chrome will both open natively.
 From there they can be printed.

+## Status

+This is still a work in progress.
+There are bugs, and some of the rendering is not correct.
+However, it is in a usable state.
+Most things work.
+It will output actual SVG files now, instead of ones that you can't save to disk.

+## Running SquadronBuilder

+Open the file html/index.html in your browser.
+That is all that is require to run it.

-## Requirements
+### Requirements
-* A recent web broswer that supports JavaScript
+* A recent web broswer that supports JavaScript and HTML5

 I was thinking about the project, written in PHP, and realized that PHP was not the right language.
 Using JavaScript worked much better, as a web server is not